 Do Medical Aids Cover Gastric Bypass Operations?

-In South Africa, it has been claimed that as much as 61% of the population is overweight or obese and 78% of those people and 52% of morbidly obese sufferers think that they are of a normal weight.
+In South Africa, as much as 61% of the population is overweight or obese.
+In addition, 78% of those people and 52% of morbidly obese sufferers think that they are of a normal weight.

 When it comes to defining obesity, or being overweight, the reference is to a person with an abnormal or excessive accumulation of fat that can negatively impact their health.

-Typically, a Body Mass Index (BMI) is used to measure weight.
+Typically, a Body Mass Index (BMI) measures obesity.
 It’s not an entirely accurate measuring device but it uses a person’s height and weight to calculate an average weight range in adults.
-A person is classed as overweight if their BMI is equal to or greater than 25.
-If their measurement is equal to or greater than 30, they are then considered obese.
+A person is overweight if their BMI is equal to or greater than 25.
+If their measurement is equal to or greater than 30, they are obese.
 A BMI over 40 is classified as morbidly obese.
 Obesity can also be measured by measuring the circumference of the waist.

 Experts around the globe acknowledge that obesity is complicated in nature but they have identified a number of contributing factors such as people consuming more calories than they use.
 Furthermore, diets have changed and people are consuming diets high in fat and those that are energy-dense.
 We’re also leading more sedentary lifestyles since many jobs require us to sit and type as opposed to engaging in manual labor.
 Improved transport systems mean those that those who used to walk are no longer doing so.